abcnorio/docker-vapoursynth-encoder/README.md

 # Docker env (vapoursynth, plugins, encoders)

 This is a fork of [WeebDataHoarder](https://git.gammaspectra.live/WeebDataHoarder/encoder).
-This repo upgrades the original Dockerfile to R55 (vapoursynth) and adds some more vapoursynth plugins.
+It extends the original Dockerfile to R55 (vapoursynth) and adds some more vapoursynth plugins.
 It is useful to create a docker container to run vapoursynth headless on a server remotely (batch mode, ...).
 Besides vapoursynth, the Dockerfile features several video encoding / processing / filtering utilities.